-The general statute of limitations in the state of California is two years from the date of the death caused by the "wrongful act or neglect of another.”

-However, this period can be shortened or extended based on the nature of the action.
+The general statute of limitations in the state of California is two years from the date of the death caused by the "wrongful act or neglect of another."
+This period can be shortened or extended based on the nature of the action.

 For example, if the basis of liability is the negligence of a healthcare provider, the statute of limitation is shortened to one year.
 Likewise, an action against a public entity requires that a claim is filed within six months.
 The best advice is to contact a lawyer as soon as possible.

-For quality legal representation, please contact our personal injury attorneys at Sacramento & Elk Grove-based O'Brien & Zehnder Law Firm by calling 1-800-722-4176 or send us an email and someone from our office will be in touch with you shortly.
+For quality legal representation, please contact our personal injury attorneys at the Elk Grove-based O'Brien & Zehnder Law Firm by phone or send us an email and someone from our office will be in touch with you shortly.

 DISCLAIMER: This article is not a substitute for legal advice and in no way constitutes legal advice or gives rise to an attorney-client relationship.
 Adequate counsel is fact-dependent and requires independent analysis and inquiry specific to your situation and circumstances.
 This article is simply meant as a guide to explain in general and brief terms certain issues and serves to provide general information.
 Contact O'Brien & Zehnder Law Firm at 916-714-8200 if you require legal help or wish to seek legal advice for your specific legal issue(s).